Article

 7. Cleanliness

-While we do not want an over sterile world (this increases the risk of allergies), we do want to prevent the spread of germs, especially if we are in contact with sick people.
-The best way to do this is regularly wash your hands and sterilize your baby’s feeding equipment until 6 months of age.
+While we do not want an overly sterile environment (this increases the risk of allergies), we do want to prevent the spread of germs, especially if we are in contact with sick people.
+The best way to do this is to regularly to wash your hands and sterilize your baby’s feeding equipment until 6 months of age.

 Meg faure